DaintyJet/VChat_Heap_Defense/README.md

     <img src="Images/SAL5.png">

    * `Base Address`: Starting address of region of memory - pages of memory.
-   * `End Address`: This is the address the current set of pages ends.
+   * `End Address`: This is the address where the current set of pages ends.
    * `Region Size`: Size of the region (kB is Kibibytes - 1024 bytes)
    * `Region State`: State of the pages in this region of memory
      * `Committed`: Memory region that has been allocated and is present in physical storage - RAM memory or on disk represented in the paging memory.